 There was a grassy courtyard outside so we took the students here to have more space to move and create their scenes from the stories with ‘freeze frames’.
 All three teachers modeled the activity for the students, who were then put into groups of four to create a scene from the picture they were given.

 The students had one minute to talk together, one minute to plan and then several seconds to construct their scenes.
-The teachers then went around to each group and asked all the students how they were feeling and why.
+The teachers then went around to each group and asked all the students how each character they were portraying was feeling and why.
 The vocabulary was accurate and some of the sentiments were well justified.
 We encouraged them to reply using compound sentences.
 One boy was lying flat like a river.
 He felt ‘fear’ because of the dark trees around him.

 Back in the classroom most of the groups had a chance to show the rest of the class their ‘freeze frame’.
 We asked them the same questions, how they were feeling and why, and recorded their responses.
-We were able to stretch some of their responses to better words.
+We were able to stretch some of their responses to less ordinary words.
 The trees that felt tall and strong were encouraged to say that they felt ‘confident’ and the children who found each other and said that they were ‘glad’ were also introduced to the word ‘relieved’ with the action of wiping the brow.

 Once all the words were collected, the children were asked to choose the word for the worst feeling.
 They voted for ‘fearful’.
 Their favourite feeling was ‘joyful’.
 At this point we ran out of time and left the lesson materials and ideas for follow up with the teacher.